Victor Valley WRA, CA

 The project will beneficially reduce more than 6,000 metric tons of methane (1.5 million CO2 tons equivalent) per year, which otherwise would have been flared or released into the atmosphere.
 “The VVWRA facility is a great model for use in California: leveraging the existing wastewater treatment plant to meet organic waste recycling requirements, increasing yields of renewable energy, and improving publicly owned infrastructure,” said Andrew Benedek, Anaergia’s Chairman and CEO.

-VVWRA is repurposing its three original 330,000 gallon digesters to process the food waste.
-A large 50,000 gallon storage tank and two 12,000 gallon tanks have been installed to help operators regulate the feed of material into the digesters.
-The methane produced in the digesters will be piped to a scrubbing facility that will remove impurities and pressure the gas before it is injected into an adjoining Southwest Gas pipeline.
+VVWRA has repurposed its three original 330,000-gallon digesters to process the food waste.
+A large 50,000-gallon storage tank and two 12,000-gallon tanks have been installed to help operators regulate the feed of material into the digesters.
+The methane produced in the digesters is being piped to a scrubbing facility run by our partner Anaergia Inc., which removes impurities and pressures the gas before it is injected into an adjoining Southwest Gas pipeline.
 “VVWRA is committed to protecting public health and the environment in the Victor Valley, and this partnership reflects our three core values: collaboration, dedication, and integrity,” said VVWRA General Manager Darron Poulsen.
 “This project increases capacity needed for future growth while benefiting the agency economically.”

 High Speed Sulzer Blowers